mgowanlock/BPS-HDBSCAN/README.md

 # Overview
 The code performs DBSCAN on 2-D datasets.
 As described in the ICS'19 paper above, the algorithm splits the work between the CPU and GPU, where the GPU finds all neighbors within epsilon and the CPU uses these neighbors as input to cluster the data.
 This gives the irregular instruction flow to the CPU while allowing the GPU to perform the (more) regularized computation.

 The algorithm splits the input dataset into several partitions.
-Each partition is independently clustered.
+Each partition is independently clustered, and partitions are merged at the end to compute the final set of clusters.
 Each partition is processed by a single CPU core, thus exploiting parallelism on the CPU.
 For example, if you had a 8 core CPU and set the algorithm to concurrently cluster 8 partitions, then all 8 cores could be utilized.

 # Constraints and Testing